 1. For information about who inherits property if the deceased person did not have a will, also known as dying intestate, see dying without a will.2.
 If you have questions about inheritance, such as how to determine your basis in inherited property and what happens if you do not claim your inheritance, see inheritances.

 3. If you wish to dispute a decedent's will or living trust and want to know what constitutes grounds to challenge a testamentary document or how to file a will contest, see will and trust disputes.
-For information on grounds for contesting a will, such as undue influence, see contesting a will.4.
+For information on grounds for contesting a will, such as undue influence, see contesting a will.
+If you believe a trustee is not acting in the best interests of the beneficiaries or is not properly administering the trust, see can trustee be removed.4.
 If you are adopted and want to know your inheritance rights with regard to your adoptive parents and your biological parents, see adopted children.5.
 If your parents were not married when you were born and you want to know your inheritance rights under the laws of intestate succession, see nonmarital children.6.
 For information on whether inheritance tax may be due on property or other assets you inherit, including applicable state laws, see inheritance tax.7.
 When you inherit an IRA, there are several important rules that apply.
 For information on what to do when you inherit an individual retirement account, see inherited IRAs.8.
 During trust administration, beneficiaries are generally entitled to receive certain types of information about the trust, such as how trust assets are being managed and what fees and expenses are being paid by the trust.
 For information on the type of information the trustee must provide, see trust accounting.9.
 If you are concerned about what types of taxes are due and who is responsible to pay taxes when you inherit property from an estate or trust, see tax returns due.10.
 Spouses have certain inheritance rights under the law.
 To learn about the rights of a spouse as heir, see spousal share.

 11. Unpaid loans owed by heirs and beneficiaries must be dealt with at the time of estate or trust administration.
 If you received a loan from the deceased that is outstanding, see debts owed to deceased.12.
 If you are concerned that friends, neighbors, caregivers or relatives may be trying to take money or property from your parents, there are steps you can take to protect your parents and your inheritance.
 See inheritance theft and accidental disinheritance.